linjinlong1992/gitRepo/readme.txt

 gitee
-Creating a new branch is quick AND simple.
+Creating a master branch is quick AND simple.